 Our approach is designed to discover and develop targeted treatments for fibrosis with an initial focus on the antagonism of tissue-specific TGF- β signaling through the inhibition of integrins known to mediate the release of activated TGF- β in fibrotic tissue.
-However, although multiple studies are currently underway, to date, this mechanism has not been definitively proven to successfully treat fibrosis.
+However, this mechanism has not been definitively proven to successfully treat fibrosis.
 Targeting integrins to treat fibrosis is a novel approach in a rapidly developing field, and there can be no assurance that we will not experience currently unknown problems or delays in developing our product candidates, that such problems or delays will not result in unanticipated costs, or that any such development problems can be solved.
-We have primarily tested our lead product candidate, bexotegrast, in healthy volunteers.
-Therefore, we may ultimately discover that our approach and any product candidates resulting therefrom do not possess properties required for therapeutic effectiveness.
 As a result, we may never succeed in developing a marketable product.